stefanofa/awesome/TOPICS.md

 *   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-## scraping

-*   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-*   [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
-In JavaScript and TypeScript.
-Extract data for AI, LLMs, RAG, or GPTs.
-Download HTML, PDF, JPG, PNG, and other files from websites.
-Works with Puppeteer, Playwright, Cheerio, JSDOM, and raw HTTP.
-Both headful and headless mode.
-With proxy rotation.

-*   [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data

 ## screenshot-utility

 *   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites